 There is a fine line between respecting people’s right to choose and facilitating the normalisation and commercialisation of something that could lead to poor public health.

-The use of any psychoactive substance carries the potential to harm personal and family relationships, and cause unsafe driving or workplace accidents.
+The use of any psychoactive substance carries the potential to harm personal and family relationships and cause unsafe driving or workplace accidents.
 This reinforces the argument that some degree of regulation and state intervention will always be necessary.

 The age-old question is how best to balance the powers of the state with individual rights to privacy and autonomy, while protecting public health and vulnerable groups.